Creamy New England Gluten Free Clam Chowder

 Step 3: Add the potatoes and flour.
 Stir frequently and cook for two minutes.

 Step 4: Slowly pour in the broth and clam juice, (not the clams yet,) stirring briskly as you add the liquid to avoid lumps.
-Add the bay leaves and fresh thyme.
-Bring to a boil and reduce heat to simmer for about 15-20 minutes.
-Potatoes should be tender, but not mushy.
+Add fresh herbs.
+Bring to a boil.
+Reduce heat to medium-low and simmer until potatoes are fork tender – about 15-20 minutes.
+Avoid overcooking potatoes.

-Step 5: Remove bay leaves and thyme sprigs from chowder.
-Use an immersion blender for about 3 pulses to blend a bit of potatoes into the chowder.
+Step 5: Remove bay leaves and herb sprigs from chowder.
+Use an immersion blender for about 3 pulses, (or more depending on how thick you desire your chowder,) to blend a bit of potatoes into the soup.
 Alternatively, scoop out about 1-2 cups of chowder and blend separately.
-Return the liquid to the chowder.
+Return the blend to the chowder.

-Step 6: Add cream and clams to the chowder.
-Stir and simmer for 2-3 minutes.
+Step 6: Stir in cream and clams.
+Bring chowder back up to a simmer and cook for 3 minutes.
 Season to taste with salt and pepper.